Evaluating Competitiveness in UEFA's New Champions League Format: The UEFA Champions League reform

 \section{The UEFA Champions League reform}

-Since 2003, the UEFA Champions League has featured a group stage comprising 32 teams partitioned into eight groups of four.
+Since 2003, the first stage of the UEFA Champions League has featured a group stage comprising 32 teams partitioned into eight groups of four.
 Each group followed a double round-robin format, in which every team played each of the other three teams twice, once at home and once away.
-The top two teams from each group advanced to the round of 16, marking the beginning of the knockout phase.
+The top two teams from each group advanced to the knockout stage.
 Entry into the group stage was determined either by direct qualification - granted to e.g.\ champions of higher-ranked national associations - or by progression through one or more qualifying rounds.
 Beginning in 2008, these qualifying rounds were restructured into two separate tracks: one for league champions from lower-ranked associations, and another for non-champions from higher-ranked associations.
-In the remainder of this text, we label this ``the old format''.
+In the remainder of this text, we label this ``the group stage format''.

-Beginning with the 2024–25 season, UEFA implemented a new competition format for the Champions League, replacing the traditional group stage with an incomplete round-robin (iRR) structure (see e.g.\ \citet{li2025beyond} and \citet{devriesere2025redesigning}).
+Beginning with the 2024/25 season, UEFA implemented a new competition format for the Champions League, replacing the traditional group stage with an incomplete round-robin (iRR) structure (see e.g.\ \citet{li2025beyond} and \citet{devriesere2025redesigning}).
 Under this revised system, teams are no longer divided into groups but instead compete within a single league table.
-The number of participating clubs has been increased from 32 to 36, with the additional slots allocated as follows: one place each for the two highest-performing national associations from the previous season, one place for the third-ranked club from the fifth-best association, and one additional berth in the non-champions qualification path.
-In this new ``league phase'', each team plays eight matches against eight distinct opponents, without the need for transitive matchups (i.e., matches A vs.\ B, and B vs.\ C do not imply a match between A and C).
+The number of participating clubs has been increased from 32 to 36, with the additional slots allocated as follows: one place each for the two highest-performing national associations from the previous season, one place for the third-ranked club from the fifth-best association, and one additional berth in the champions path.
+In this new iRR format, also known as the ``league phase'', each team plays eight matches against eight distinct opponents, without the need for transitive matchups (i.e., matches A vs.\ B, and B vs.\ C do not imply a match between A and C).

-Following this phase, a two-legged knockout play-off round is contested between teams ranked 9th to 16th (seeded) and those ranked 17th to 24th (unseeded).
-The winners of these fixtures join the top eight teams from the league phase in the round of 16, after which the competition resumes its traditional knockout format, including quarter-finals, semi-finals, and the final.
-Notably, similar structural reforms have also been applied to UEFA's Europa League and Europa Conference League competitions.
+Following this phase, a two-legged play-off round is contested between teams ranked 9th to 16th (seeded) and those ranked 17th to 24th (unseeded).
+The winners of these fixtures join the top eight teams from the league phase in the knockout stage, after which the competition resumes its traditional knockout format, including quarter-finals, semi-finals, and the final.
+Notably, similar structural reforms have also been applied to UEFA's Europa League and Conference League competitions.

 Closely related to the incomplete round-robin (iRR) format is the Swiss system (see e.g.\ \citet{Sauer2024swiss}).
 Like the iRR format, the Swiss format involves teams playing a fixed number of matches against only a subset of all possible opponents.
 However, the key distinction lies in the scheduling methodology: whereas the iRR format establishes the entire match schedule prior to the start of the competition, the Swiss system schedules rounds dynamically.
 Pairings in each round are determined based on predefined rules that take into account prior results, typically matching teams with similar performance records as the tournament progresses.